The Student Code of Conduct and Conduct Process from the UNH Student Rights, Rules & Responsibilities

 f.
 Members of an organization fail to report to appropriate University authorities knowledge or information about a violation.

 a.
 Medical amnesty may be granted for the student needing medical attention once per student as long as the student is enrolled at UNH.
-A student acting on behalf of another student needing medical attention can apply for medical amnesty without limitation.
+A student acting on behalf of another student needing medical attention may be granted medical amnesty once per student as long as the student is enrolled at UNH.

 B. Informal and Formal Action